 The wellbeing of our employees is a primary focus as we believe that the most productive people are those who are at their best, both physically and mentally.
 We provide several programs related to employee health and wellness, including onsite amenities and programs such as meditation and prayer rooms and fitness centers.
-Throughout the COVID-19 pandemic, we have continued to prioritize mental health initiatives and take further action to reduce or remove barriers to quality mental healthcare for our employees and their family members.
-We also provide support for work-life balance through flex-time, remote working arrangements, child and elder care, and paid parental leave, among others.
+We also prioritize mental health initiatives and have taken further action to reduce or remove barriers to quality mental healthcare for our employees and their family members.
+In addition, we provide support for work-life balance through flex-time, remote working arrangements, child and elder care, and paid parental leave, among others.

 Occupational health and safety is critical to our success.
-We are committed to meeting or exceeding all environmental, health, safety ("EHS"), and security regulations and have a range of programs, plans, and procedures to ensure the safety of all people who come to work at Regeneron.
+We are committed to meeting or exceeding all environmental, health, safety ("EHS") and security regulations and have a range of programs, plans, and procedures to ensure the safety of all people who come to work at Regeneron.
 In addition, our 2025 global responsibility goals include a commitment to focus on workplace injury prevention in our drive toward zero incidents.